 It is better to sign the Deed of Gift before you hand over the asset.
 But, the Deed of Gift may still work even though the Donor handed over the asset in the past.
 It is never too late to sign a Deed of Gift.
 But it is less likely to stand up against bankruptcy and the family court.

 Also, the doctor’s certificate to say that the Donor is of sound mind is weaker.
-As there is now a substantial time gap between the signing by the Donor of the Deed of Gift and the note from the doctor saying the Donor is of sound mind.
+There is now a substantial time gap between the signing by the Donor of the Deed of Gift and the note from the doctor saying the Donor is of sound mind.

 While we are not giving the Donor taxation advice, we make the general comment that if you gift Australian real estate you usually still get the main residence exemption.
 This is provided that you are eligible for the CGT exemption on your family home.
 Your family home exemption may still apply.
 Check with your accountant before signing the Deed of Gift.